Happy Birthday to Peter Francisco

 Francisco’s early life is filled with mystery and intrigue.
 When he was five years old, he was found on the docks at City Point, Virginia, and taken to the Prince George County Poorhouse.
 He didn’t speak English, but kept saying the name “Pedro Francisco,” leading the locals to call him Peter.
 They soon realized he was speaking Portuguese and noticed that his clothes were of fine quality.
 Once they were able to find a translator, they discovered his dramatic story…

 Francisco told them that he had lived in a mansion near the ocean.
 His parents were a wealthy noble couple that had settled on the island of Terceira.
 One day, he and his sister were kidnapped from the grounds.
 While his sister escaped, Francisco was taken to a ship.
 Historians have suggested that the kidnappers planned to hold the children for ransom or sell them as servants in North America, but changed their minds.
-Another legend claims that Francisco’s parents arranged the kidnapping to protecting him from being harmed by one of their political enemies.
+Another legend claims that Francisco’s parents arranged the kidnapping to protect him from being harmed by one of their political enemies.

 Patrick Henry’s uncle, who was a prominent judge, took in Francisco.
 Peter grew to be 6′ 8″ and weighed about 260 pounds.
 At the time, the average man was about a foot shorter.
 Because of his large size and strength, he was apprenticed to a blacksmith when he was old enough.